The Imitation Game (2014)

 directed by Morten Tyldum

-There are usually three kinds of biopics.
+There are several kinds of biopics.
 In the bottom are the ones that approach their subject in a superficial, simplistic manner – things like Not Without My Daughter (1991) and Patch Adams (1998) come to mind.
-Then you have the middle-of-the-road stuff, the ones that are pretty good but don’t quite make it, like 2005’s Walk the Line (don’t kill me, I just felt they could’ve done so much more with it).
-And finally, you have the stuff that cuts through the crap and makes its own statement, based on real lives and situations but taking the liberty to reinterpret them: Martin Scorsese’s exploration of the mob through the eyes of wiseguy Nicholas Pileggi in Goodfellas (1990) does just that, as well as Terrence Malick’s poetic rendition of Pocahontas in The New World (2005).
+Then you have the middle-of-the-road stuff, the ones that don’t quite make it, like 2004’s Ray.
+And then you have the stuff that cuts through the crap and makes its own statement, based on real lives and situations but taking the liberty to reinterpret them: Martin Scorsese’s exploration of the mob through the eyes of wiseguy Nicholas Pileggi in Goodfellas (1990) does just that, as well as Terrence Malick’s poetic rendition of Pocahontas in The New World (2005).

-But there’s another more elusive category of biopic, one that falls somewhere between the merely entertaining and the damn-this-is-good.
+But there’s another more elusive category of biopic, the ones that have all the right moves but don’t necessarily reinvent the wheel.
 The Imitation Game is one of those films.

 The Imitation Game is about the work of Alan Turing, the British mathematician who, at the height of World War II, was recruited by the government to crack the code of a German cipher machine called Enigma (Turing and his group of analysts were eventually successful in decrypting the messages, effectively giving the Allies a chance at defeating Hitler).
 The film is pretty much a straightforward spy thriller, with much of its running time devoted to its race-against-time formula… and it works exceptionally well.
 It hits all the right notes at precisely the right times, pushing the viewer along with suspenseful sequences, well-timed surprises, and the right balance of drama, humor, and emotion.
 It’s a solid piece of cinema, even if it brings nothing new or special to the table.